A Biographical Sketch

 Eugen Rosenstock-Huessy was a German soldier who became a dedicated American, a professor who bitterly attacked his academic colleagues for shirking their responsibility to society, and a Christian whose unshakable faith in the power of the word led him beyond the church.
 And yet a respected scholar of our day has called Rosenstock-Huessy “by Jewish standards an apostate, by Christian standards a heretic, and by academic standards an oddball.”

 If apostates existed, they were Rosenstock-Huessy’s parents and maternal grandparents, none of whom were observant, or even religious.
-(His maternal grandfather Moritz Rosenstock admitted Gentile students to the “Samsonschule,” Wolfenbüttel’s famous Jewish school, and sent his daughter Paula to the local–Protestant–teacher’s college; she in turn refused to allow the circumcision of her only son.)
+(His maternal grandfather Moritz Rosenstock admitted Gentile students to the “Samsonschule,” Wolfenbüttel’s famous Jewish school, and sent his daughter Paula to the local—Protestant—teacher’s college.
+She in turn refused to allow the circumcision of her only son.)
 Rosenstock-Huessy was recognized as a completely orthodox Christian by Leo Weismantel, Carl Muth, Ernst Michel, and Joseph Wittig—Catholics in the vanguard of the movement later vindicated by Vatican II.
-Indeed, he was “Catholic” enough in the decade after his baptism that his wife Margrit’s native Protestantism presented difficulties to begin with.
+Indeed, he was “Catholic” enough in the decade after his baptism that his wife Margrit’s native Protestantism presented difficulties in the first years of their marriage.
 He started out as an orthodox academic, if one who dared write that “language is wiser than the one who speaks it.”
 (In 2013, Hanna Vollrath reported that his early works on medieval law are still respected in their fields.)
 He himself admitted that it was his friend Franz Rosenzweig who “forced him to renounce academe.”

 After attending a school for wealthy families for several years, Eugen transferred to the Joachimsthaler Gymnasium, a school known for its rigorous academic standards, where he was not allowed to become the official “head of the class” (primus) because he was Jewish.

 Although his passions were history and philology, Eugen took his father’s advice and opted for the law, studying at the universities of Zürich, Heidelberg, and Berlin.
 While he had flirted with the idea of becoming a minister as a teenager, it was not until 1906, convalescing in Switzerland after severe appendicitis, that he accepted the advice of the aunt and great-uncle who had come to keep him company and formally become a Christian; and it was not until December of 1909 that he was baptized.
-It was not a drastic conversion; he always said that he was raised Christian except by name.
-His family had always celebrated Christmas, Easter, and Pentecost with chorales, as “German” holidays.
+It was not a drastic conversion; he always said that he was raised Christian in all but name: his family had always celebrated Christmas, Easter, and Pentecost, singing from Bach chorales, as “German” holidays.
 However, his faith was central to his work in law and history, as well as his work pursuing what he called “the social embodiment of truth.”
 In 1909, at the age of 21, he received a doctorate in law from the University of Heidelberg.
-Three years later, he had become a Privatdozent, teaching constitutional law and the history of law at the University of Leipzig–at 24, the youngest Privatdozent in Germany at the time.
+Three years later, he had become a Privatdozent, teaching constitutional law and the history of law at the University of Leipzig—at 24, the youngest Privatdozent in Germany at the time.

 Early in 1914, Rosenstock went to Florence to help his brother-in-law Hermann Kantorowicz with a research project.
 There he met a young Swiss woman, Margrit Hüssy, who was studying art history.
 While they declared themselves engaged the day they met, the outbreak of the war delayed their marriage until 1915; her parents regarded them as married as of the originally planned wedding date (his parents did not).
 Drafted at once as a lieutenant in the mounted artillery, he was stationed at or near the Western front throughout the war, including 18 months before Verdun.
 During this period he organized courses for the troops, including one that brought officers and enlisted men together as equals.
-In 1916, he and his friend Franz Rosenzweig, who was stationed on the Eastern front, exchanged their letters on Judaism and Christianity, published in 1935 as a special chapter in the volume of Rosenzweig’s letters.
-The letters were translated into English as Judaism Despite Christianity.
-It has long been recognized as a milestone in the history of “Jewish-Christian argument.”
+In 1916, he and his friend Franz Rosenzweig, who was stationed on the Eastern front, exchanged their letters on Judaism and Christianity, published in 1935 as a special appendix to the volume of Rosenzweig’s letters.
+The correspondence has long been recognized as a milestone in the history of “Jewish-Christian argument”; it was translated into English by Dorothy M. Emmet and published as Judaism Despite Christianity in 1968.)

 In 1921, Margrit and Eugen had a son, Hans.
 In 1925, they legally changed their family name to Rosenstock-Hüssy, but it was not until after Eugen’s emigration to the United States that he used the hyphenated name professionally.

 Although never a Marxist, Rosenstock was invited by a group of trade union representatives to found and direct the Akademie der Arbeit (Academy of Labor) in Frankfurt/Main in 1921.
-This institution offered courses and seminars for blue-collar workers.
-Rosenstock resigned in 1923 over differences with the people who had hired him.
-Nevertheless, he did not give up his involvement with adult education and his efforts to give industrial workers a voice of their own in society.
+This institution offered courses and seminars for blue-collar workers, and sought to erase the barrier between students and teachers.
+Rosenstock resigned in 1923 over differences with the people with those opposed to the changes he introduced.
+Forced to return to academe to support his family, he remained committed to adult education.

 Rosenstock was awarded a second doctorate in philosophy from the University of Heidelberg in 1923 for his scholarly medieval study, Königshaus und Stämme in Deutschland zwischen 911 und 1250 (The Royal House and the Tribes in Germany between 911 and 1250).
 He wrote this work in Leipzig and published it in 1914.
 He then lectured at the Technical University of Darmstadt in the faculty of social science and social history.
 In 1923, he was offered a job at the University of Breslau as a full professor of German legal history, a position he held until January 30, 1933.

-An inspiring and admired teacher, Rosenstock was also responsible for adult education in the area around Breslau.
-In response to and together with some of his students, he helped organize voluntary work service camps for students, farmers, and workers to address the appalling living conditions and atrocious labor conditions at coal mines in Waldenburg, Silesia: the “Löwenberger Arbeitslager.”
-(Many of the participants in the Löwenberg initiative later formed the core of the Kreisau Circle, a German resistance movement against the Nazis, including Helmuth James von Moltke; his cousin, Carl-Dietrich von Trotha; Rosenstock’s academic assistant, Horst von Einsiedel, and Adolf Reichwein.)
+An inspiring teacher, Rosenstock was also responsible for adult education in the area around Breslau.
+With some of his students, he helped organize voluntary work service camps for students, farmers, and workers to address the appalling living conditions and atrocious labor conditions at coal mines in Waldenburg, Silesia: the “Löwenberger Arbeitslager.”
+(Many of the participants in the Löwenberg camps later formed the core of the Kreisau Circle, a German resistance movement against the Nazis, including Helmuth James von Moltke; his cousin, Carl-Dietrich von Trotha; Rosenstock’s academic assistant, Horst von Einsiedel; and Adolf Reichwein.)
 In 1929, Rosenstock was elected vice-president of the World Association of Adult Education, in London.

 During that time a friend of Rosenstock’s, the Catholic priest (and writer) Josef Wittig, was excommunicated and deprived of his professorship of church history.
 Rosenstock came to his defense and was able to achieve official emeritus status for Wittig, which safeguarded his pension.
 Together they published a church history for the postwar age: Das Alter der Kirche (The Age of the Church) in 1927-1928.
 The first two volumes contain historical essays on the two millennia of Church history, and the third documents the injustice of Wittig’s excommunication.